Britt-hub/Portfolio-Homework/README.md

 # Portfolio-Homework
-My portfolio page that provides contact, past and current project, and a bio
+My portfolio page that provides my contact, past and current project, and a bio.